teocala/DUBeat/documentation/installation.md

 ### Personalize your problem
 - Other applications/problems can be easily implemented.
 Just implement your own model header as in the `models` folder!
-  Notice that the addition of a new type of DG matrix needs to be supplemented in the `DG_Assemble.hpp` methods.
+  Notice that the addition of a new type of DG matrix needs to be supplemented in the DG_Assemble.hpp methods.
 - As for now, simplices meshes can not be built runtime in [deal.II][].
 Therefore, some example meshes are provided in the folder `meshes` and used in the default version.
-  In case you need to use your own `.msh` files, you need to use the `create_mesh` method in `Model_DG` that accepts a user mesh path.
+  In case you need to use your own `.msh` files, you need to use the version of the `create_mesh` method in ModelDG that accepts a user-defined mesh path.
-- If you need to add new scripts/folders, remember to add them to the `make` and `indent` configurations.
+- If you need to add new scripts or folders, remember to add them to the `make` and `indent` configurations.